axnedergaard/neuropipes/INSTRUCTIONS.md

-# INSTALLATION INSTRUCTIONS (Arch Linux)
+# Installation
+Instructions for Arch Linux:
 ```
 sudo pacman -S hidapi fftw libmcrypt
 git clone https://github.com/axnedergaard/neuropipes
 cd neuropipes
 make
 ```
-Note: you will need cmocka (sudo pacman -S cmocka) if you want to run unit tests.
+Note: You will need cmocka (sudo pacman -S cmocka) if you want to run unit tests.

-# API
+# Usage
 Pipeline provides the callable interface of neuropipes through the functions declared in pipeline.h.
 A pipeline instance is created with pipeline_create() and destroyed with pipeline_destroy().

 There are 3 distinct phases to pipeline instance usage:

-1. Construction: Add pipes with pipeline_insert() and connect them with pipeline_insert_edge.
+1. *Construction*: Add pipes with pipeline_insert() and connect them with pipeline_insert_edge.
 Optionally set loop and interval variables with pipeline_set_loop() and pipeline_set_interval().
 Loop specifies how many times the pipeline should run (0 indicates infinite loop), and interval many seconds each run should mimimally take.
     a) pipeline_insert() takes as parameters the pipeline instance, the pipe specification (format: "TYPE;param1=value1,param2=value2") and a boolean indicating whether the pipe is concurrent (should run on a separate thread).
 Note that concurrent pipes connected to concurrent pipes are not supported.
 The function will return the id of the pipe.
     b) pipeline_insert_edge() takes as parameters the pipeline instance, and the ids of two pipes to connect.
 The first pipe will provide input to the second pipe.
-2. Initialisation: Initialise the pipeline with pipeline_init()
+2. *Initialisation*: Initialise the pipeline with pipeline_init()
-3. Running: Run the pipeline with pipeline_run()
+3. *Running*: Run the pipeline with pipeline_run()

-### Example usage code (get concurrent input from Emotiv EEG device and write to shared memory location with key 9000 until interrupted):
+**Example usage code** (get concurrent input from Emotiv EEG device and write to shared memory location with key 9000 until interrupted):
 ```
 #include "pipeline.c"